 - Add new content to your article that deals with those secondary keywords

-Here’s a summary of the benefits from this technique:
+Here’s a summary of the benefits of ranking for multiple keywords:

 - Increase the word count of your article